(Check out some old pictures on the Blast from the Page page)

 2011 - New Lodge and Dining Hall ground breaking ceremony on October 1st, 2011.
 47 acres above camp on East Side is leased for usage.
 Cedar house project continues.

 2012 – Ga-Ga ball pit built by Anderson Hills UMC, Cincinnati OH.
-Larger side of Cedar House duplex is completed and program directors move in.
+Joel & Amanda Bonner join the Aldersgate family as program directors.
+Larger side of Cedar House duplex is completed, and program directors move in.
 NOMADS and other volunteers continue work on smaller side of Cedar House.
 Old Fitchburg general store facade work continues.
 New handicapped accessible Zip Line (made possible with funds provided by the Good Samaritan Foundation of KY.), is built utilizing cleared area left from 2009 timber harvest.
 New horse arena fence built in front field.

 Dave Cohn, former camp director of Camp Grier in Old Fort, NC, joins the Aldersgate Camp family as the new full-time Camp Director along with his wife, Laura, and their two dogs, Blue and Cleatus.